hardik0980/ML_Regression_-_Classification_PRACTICES_work./README.md

 9. Visualize the Decision Boundary
 For datasets with two numerical features, plot the decision boundary to visualize how the SVM classifier separates the classes.

+## 2. Decision Tree || Car Brand Prediction

+A Decision Tree is a supervised machine learning algorithm used for classification and regression tasks.
+It works by splitting the dataset into smaller subsets based on feature values, eventually forming a tree-like structure with decision nodes and leaf nodes.
+Below is a step-by-step guide to training and evaluating a decision tree.

+1. Data Preparation
+Load the dataset using pandas.
+Handle missing values and encode categorical features.
+Split the data into training and testing sets (e.g., 80:20 ratio).

+2. Initialize the Decision Tree Classifier
+Use the DecisionTreeClassifier from sklearn with desired parameters:
+criterion: "gini" or "entropy"
+splitter: "best" or "random"
+max_features: Number of features to consider for the best split.
+max_depth: Maximum depth of the tree.

+3. Train the Model
+Fit the classifier on the training data using:

+4. Evaluate the Model
+Test the model on the test data.
+Generate metrics like accuracy, precision, recall, and F1-score.

+5. Visualize the Tree
+Use plot_tree from sklearn.tree to visualize the decision tree.

+6. Fine-Tune Parameters
+Experiment with parameters like max_depth, min_samples_split, and ccp_alpha to optimize performance.